amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 >full health, because poison air.
 Since updating, I have died over
 >and over at or before the third enemy in the tannery, or exhausted
 >all my food beating them, only to hit another encounter before I can
->return to another previously visited waystation and stock up enough
+>return to another previously visited way-station and stock up enough
 >food to heal.
 And I've only gotten through the ironworks twice,
 >total.